cdktf/cdktf-provider-dns/docs/provider.csharp.md

 The name of the TSIG key used to sign the DNS update messages.

+Value can also be sourced from the DNS_UPDATE_KEYNAME environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.1/docs#key_name DnsProvider#key_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.2/docs#key_name DnsProvider#key_name}

 ---